sean-searle/Data-Science-Fundamentals/biodiversity-data-science-project/README.md

 # Analysis of Biodiversity in National Parks

 This project analyzes data on plant and animal species and the location and number of observations per species.
-This was a free-data Data Science project and I decided to answer the following questions with the data:
+This was a free-form Data Science project and I decided to answer the following questions with the data:

 What is the distribution of conservation status for species?
 Are certain types of species more likely to be endangered?